The best URL shorteners to shrink long links [Free and paid tools]

 What’s the best URL shortener for you?

-As you can see, it’s not clear which URL shortener is the best.
+As you can see, there are many tools to choose from depending on your needs.
 You have to choose the one that’s best for your specific situation.
 Bitly gives you in-depth analytics on paid plans.
 TinyURL has a generous free account with 100 links a month.
 Rebrandly lets you add your custom domain right from the start.
 Go Links are perfect for internal use.
 And URL Shortener for Google Chrome lets you stay in flow.

-As for me, I use Dropshare for both file sharing and link shortening.
-Try Dropshare for the next seven days for free, thanks to the trial of Setapp.
-Setapp is a platform of more than 240 outstanding apps for Mac and iOS across all imaginable categories, from web development to photo retouching.
-Download all apps today and find a few new gems!
+I use Dropshare for file sharing and link shortening — because it covers my needs and it's included in my Setapp subscription.
+Thanks to the trial of Setapp, you can try Dropshare for the next seven days for free, too.
+Setapp is a platform of more than 250 outstanding apps for Mac and iOS across all imaginable categories, from web development to photo retouching.
+Download all the apps today and find a few new gems!